 Multilevel modelling was used to compare treatment arms as a robust method to account for the hierarchical structure of the data as the children were nested within schools (Finch et al., 2019).
 Analyses were carried out in R (R Core Team, 2019).
-The dependent variables for the planned analyses were as follows:
+The dependent variables for the planned analyses are as shown in Table 2.